sivamaniganjerupalli/galaxy-simulation/README.md

 This project is intended for educational, learning, research, and portfolio purposes.

-If you discover any bugs, vulnerabilities, or issues, please report them responsibly through GitHub Issues or contact the project maintainer.
+Please report bugs or vulnerabilities responsibly through GitHub Issues.

 ---